eliseo-dannunzio/computus/README.md

 Granted, this can be an absolute bitch to calculate.
 There are so many different algorithms out there...
 This function takes a numeric year and provides a string in `YYYYMMDD` format corresponding to the date that Easter Sunday falls.

-This answer is also provided in my entry under @WallyWest in StackOverflow's Code Golf challenge at http://codegolf.stackexchange.com/a/15644/8555
+This code is also provided in my answer entry under @WallyWest in StackOverflow's Code Golf challenge at http://codegolf.stackexchange.com/a/15644/8555